core-wg/senml-spec/draft-ietf-core-senml.md

 This specification defines media types for representing simple sensor measurements and device parameters in the Sensor Measurement Lists (SenML).
-Representations are defined in JavaScript Object Notation (JSON), Concise Binary Object Representation (CBOR), eXtensible Markup Language (XML), and Efficient XML Interchange (EXI), which share the common SenML data model.
+Representations are defined in JavaScript Object Notation (JSON), Concise Binary Object Representation (CBOR), Extensible Markup Language (XML), and Efficient XML Interchange (EXI), which share the common SenML data model.
 A simple sensor, such as a temperature sensor, could use one of these media types in protocols such as HTTP